Look after your body

 watch

-It’s a good idea to try to eat a balanced diet and control your weight and protect your joints.1 Being overweight can overload the joints and bones that are used to supporting the body.2,3 Although there’s no clear evidence that diet can affect PsA, some people report having milder symptoms when they ate more healthily.1 Certain foods can make inflammation worse, so try to avoid alcohol, sugary, processed or fried things, diet drinks, red meat and dairy, where possible.1 Instead, try replacing them with fruits and vegetables, beans and whole grains, fatty fish, avocados, flaxseed and olive oil, and green, white and black teas.1 Spices like turmeric, ginger and cayenne can also help calm inflammation.1 Kicking a smoking habit may also help – smoking has been shown to increase the risk of psoriatic disease.3
+It’s a good idea to try to eat a balanced diet and exercise to help your joints.1 Being overweight can overload the joints and bones that are used to supporting the body.2 Although there’s no clear evidence that diet can affect PsA, some people with psoriasis report having milder symptoms when they ate more healthily.1 Certain foods can make inflammation worse, so try to avoid alcohol, sugary, processed or fried things, diet drinks, red meat and dairy, where possible.1 Instead, try replacing them with fruits and vegetables, beans and whole grains, fatty fish, avocados, flaxseed and olive oil, and green, white and black teas.1 Spices like turmeric, ginger and cayenne can also help calm inflammation.1 Kicking a smoking habit may also help – smoking has been shown to increase the risk of psoriatic disease.5

 TOP TIP